MedXProtocol/coordination-game/README.md

 $ truffle compile
 ```

-Then merge the latest Zos proxy addresses.
+Then merge the latest ZOS proxy addresses.
 If its for the local network you can run:

 ```
 $ npm run merge-local